|Nutrition Facts (per serving)|

-Stir after every 30 seconds to prevent overheating, and once the chocolate is melted, set it aside to cool to room temperature while you prepare the rest of the recipe.
+Stir after every 30 seconds to prevent overheating, and once the chocolate is melted, set it aside to cool to room temperature while preparing the rest of the recipe.

 Place the softened butter and the powdered sugar in the bowl of a large stand mixer.

-Mix them together on low speed until combined, then raise the speed to medium-high and beat them together for one minute, until light and fluffy.
-Alternately, you can use a hand mixer and beat them together in a large bowl.
+Mix them together on low speed until combined, then raise the speed to medium-high and beat for one minute, until light and fluffy.
+Alternately, use a hand mixer and beat them together in a large bowl.